 Acushnet, Massachusetts.
 August 12, 2016

-We are in the business of creating a more caring community – daunting, to say the least, what with global warming, terrorism, congress, the senate, Wall street, child poverty, the recent political conventions and shootings.
+We are in the business of creating a more caring community – daunting, to say the least, what with global warming, terrorism, congress, the senate, Wall street, child poverty, recent politics and random shootings.
 I’ve written about this before, nothing new, just maybe a little more depressing.
 We have reached a place as a society that is truly upside down.

 Now, for a story of hope and its most amazing, albeit convoluted, recipe.
 If you’ll bear with this writer, (It’s not the shortest of stories) I promise to fit all the disparate pieces together to explain why I am so hopeful.

-This story comes together when we meet Sophia, a 3rd grader, who wanted to spend some time volunteering over her summer break (Mom Christine is behind this; and we know it!).
+This story comes together when we meet Sofia, a 3rd grader, who wanted to spend some time volunteering over her summer break (her mom Christine is amazing).
 Sophia happened to arrive at the factory the same day that our friends at Honey Bee City sent us the new additions to our beehive and a free youth helmet.
-Two minutes after Sophia and her little brother and Mom arrived, our resident volunteer gardener and chief beekeeper, Bill O’Keefe, arrived, to check on the honey bees and our new tomato crop!
+Two minutes after Sofia and her little brother and Mom arrived, our resident volunteer gardener and chief beekeeper, Bill O’Keefe, arrived, to check on the honey bees and our new tomato crop!

 Here is where I must digress for a few minutes, for some context.